ZhiCheng-Lucas/utopia_scala_repo/src/test/scala/com/utopia/analytics/test_documentaion.md

 This document describes the testing approach for the Camera Detection Analytics application.
 The tests validate the core Spark RDD processing functionality to ensure that camera detection events are analyzed correctly.

-## Test Configuration

-The test suite is configured with special JVM parameters in the build.sbt file:

-- Tests run in a forked JVM for proper Spark initialization
-- JVM flags open necessary internal modules for Spark operations
-- Each test creates an isolated SparkSession to ensure test independence

 ## Running the Tests

 To run the test suite, in utopia_scala_repo: